Chart Color Schemes

 The educational profile of Wamberal - Forresters Beach exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 29.8% of residents aged 15+, surpassing the SA4 region average of 20.8%.
-Bachelor degrees are most prevalent at 20.8%, followed by postgraduate qualifications (6.0%) and graduate diplomas (3.0%).
-Vocational credentials are prominent, with 37.5% of residents aged 15+ holding such qualifications – advanced diplomas (12.9%) and certificates (24.6%).
+The area's educational profile stands out regionally, with university qualification rates (29.8% of residents aged 15+) exceeding the SA4 region average of 20.8%, reflecting the community's emphasis on higher education.
+Bachelor degrees lead at 20.8%, followed by postgraduate qualifications (6.0%) and graduate diplomas (3.0%).
+Trade and technical skills feature prominently, with 37.5% of residents aged 15+ holding vocational credentials, including advanced diplomas (12.9%) and certificates (24.6%).

 Frequently Asked Questions - Education